saurb/soundwalks.org/README.markdown

 soundwalks.org uses the [sirens-ruby](http://www.github.com/plant/sirens-ruby) library for the segmentation, indexing, and retrieval of environmental sounds.

 # Acknowledgements
-soundwalks.org is a research project within the [Arts, Media and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
+soundwalks.org is a research project within the [Arts, Media, and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
 For more information, the following papers may be of interest:

 1. Gordon Wichern, H. Thornburg, B. Mechtley, A. Fink, A Spanias, and K. Tu, “Robust multi-feature segmentation and indexing for natural sound environments,” in _Proc. of IEEE/EURASIP International Workshop on Content Based Multimedia Indexing (CBMI)_, Bordeaux France, July 2007. [(PDF)](http://www.public.asu.edu/~gwichern/CBMI07.pdf)
 2. Gordon Wichern, J. Xue, H. Thornburg, and A. Spanias, “Distortion-aware query-by-example of environmental sounds,” in _Proc. of IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA)_, New Paltz, NY, October 2007. [(PDF)](http://www.public.asu.edu/~gwichern/WASPAA07.pdf)